deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 ![](charts/charts_1_0.png)

-> 🔼 The chart displays the accuracy of pre-trained language models (LLMs) with varying sizes (1.9B, 3.8B, and 6.8B parameters) using different pre-training distillation configurations (LM loss, vanilla PD, and optimized PD*).
+> 🔼 The chart displays the accuracy of three different pre-trained LLMs (1.9B, 3.8B, and 6.8B parameters) using LM loss, vanilla pre-training distillation, and an improved pre-training distillation configuration.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Results of the pre-trained 1.9B, 3.8B, and 6.8B student LLMs, using only LM loss, vanilla PD configuration (§ 3.1), and a better PD configuration (PD*) after our exploration.
 Details are placed in appendix A.6.